February 13, 2013

-Finding just the right variegated evergreen shrub for the garden can be tricky.
+Finding just the right variegated evergreen shrub for the garden can be tricky, but Gilt Edge Elaeagnus solves many solutions.
 Many with variegation will crisp up fast in too much sun.
 Others may have a tendency to revert to their non-variegated forms — at least on a few branches, giving them a busy, too-much-pattern look.
 And, quite a few variegated options simply aren’t evergreen, leaving you with see-through pile of twigs come winter instead of a gorgeous, bright privacy planting.

 August 07, 2012

 My friend and garden coaching client Brad recently shared this great method for fruit fly control.
 Brad’s an inspiring guy to work with.
 He raises chickens in his back yard and has urban honeybees at home and in several other locations around town.
 (Be on the lookout for the ‘Honey Hole’ brand of urban honey soon!)
 He grew Loofah in Seattle, which was a new one on me.
 (Brad, can I have one?)
 He even roasts his own coffee, and it’s delicious.
 Too, Brad’s paper goods company, Guided Products, manufactures American-made, unique, recycled paper products.
 Really, Brad’s an innovator, and I’m glad to learn from him!
 And, did I mention he’s hilarious too?

 Brad recommends: “Grab a glass or jar, piece of clear cling wrap, rubber band and piece of ripe fruit.
 Drop fruit in jar.
 Tightly pull down clear wrap around the top of vessel.
 Wrap rubber band around rim of vessel.
 With a pen, poke several small holes through the top of the cling wrap that the fly can barely get in.
 Leave in your fruit fly area.
 They will get in but have trouble getting out.
 When I see several in there, I put in the freezer to kill them and set it back out again.”